That-Dev-Girl-Sites/jhalabi.com/index.md

 ## Hello World!

+I wrote my first line of code in BASIC on an Apple iiC, sitting in my parent's basement.
+Soon after that moment, I wrote my first `GOTO` statement, sending that computer into a fiery fit of sparks and smoke _(or something like that)_.

+My actual childhood was far less destructive and surrounded by computers --- that Apple iiC, my beloved TI 99/4A, and eventually an IBM ThinkPad.
+I also spent my childhood among books.
+My dream was to move into our town library.
+Piles of journals and old computers crowd my current home office.
-I am “middle-end” web developer who likes to write code, commit often, and make up my own titles.
-I have spent the last 20 years developing solutions for a wide variety of industries and organizations.
-I currently specialize in developing CMS themes and WordPress editor customizations.
-I [enjoy speaking at technical conferences](/speaking), and have also taught continuing education coding classes.

-When I am not writing code, I write [technical articles](/blog) and [creative works](/book) focusing on life as a single mother by choice.
-I enjoy running, practicing yoga, reading, and seeing live music near my home in the Washington, D.C. area.
+Today, I am “middle-end” web developer who likes to write code, commit often, and make up my own titles.
+I specialize in developing CMS themes and WordPress editor customizations.
+I also [speak at technical conferences](/speaking), [blog about development](/blog), and [write creative works](/book) focusing on life as a single mother by choice.
+In the little spare time that remains, I run, travel with my adventurous kid, enjoy live music, and advocate for the Oxford comma.

 </div>